Xilinx Zynq board (xilinx-zynq-a9)

 The Zynq 7000 family is based on the AMD SoC architecture.
 These products integrate a feature-rich dual or single-core Arm Cortex-A9 MPCore based processing system (PS) and AMD programmable logic (PL) in a single device.

-QEMU xilinx-zynq-a9 board supports following devices:
+The QEMU xilinx-zynq-a9 board supports the following devices:

-• GIC v1
+• GIC v1 interrupt controller

 • Generic timer